 80

-Teaching arrangement and method of instruction: Lectures and discussions, as well as meeting with gifted students and teachers
+Teaching arrangement and method of instruction: teaching practice and workshop

 Course/Module Content:

 What is gifted?
 How to measure giftedness?
 What a gifted child needs?
 What is the difference between giftedness and excellence?
 How to bring their full potential?
-Should a teacher for the gifted be gifted?
-Required Reading:
+Should a teacher for the gifted be gifted? gifted girls, twice-exceptionality, the gifted and his family Required Reading: